-Councillor Burton referred to the discussion regarding roundabout enhancement and stated that with regard to the scheme at Fivemiletown she had received complaints that the flowers were rotted by the time they were being planted at the scheme.
+Councillor Burton referred to the discussion regarding roundabout enhancement and stated that with regard to the scheme at Fivemiletown she had received complaints that there were no flowers remaining by the time they reached the scheme.

 Councillor Ashton in relation to issues at Knockmany asked if bicycles were permitted on the walking trails and highlighted that many of the issues were with the more adventurous building trails through the forest.
 She also stated that the damage at the top of the trails was unsightly and some people were using the place to dispose of litter.